anotherArka/Idris-Number-Theory/README.md

 --Modules

-associativePlus - Proof that plus is associative.\n commutativePlus - Proof that plus is commutative.\n distributiveMultAdd - Prooves of distributive laws
+associativePlus - Proof that plus is associative.

+commutativePlus - Proof that plus is commutative.\n distributiveMultAdd - Prooves of distributive laws